 While there are plenty of reasons to shy away from alcohol, many people won't consider there to be a downside to having a drink or two.
 Everything is good in moderation, right?

 But mixing a medication like minoxidil with alcohol could be riskier than you think.
 While small amounts of alcohol don't usually have serious side effects, large amounts can have detrimental effects on your body.
-Therefore, taking minoxidil and alcohol together requires serious consideration of the consequences.
+Therefore, if you have ordered minoxidil, be aware that taking minoxidil and alcohol together requires serious consideration of the consequences.

 Taking minoxidil with alcohol may increase your risk for negative side effects.
-If you love drinking, but you're considering a treatment like Rogaine, we have some crucial information for you.
+If you love drinking, but you're considering a hair loss treatment in Canada, like minoxidil, we have some crucial information for you.
 Keep reading about the safest approach for taking the two together.

 Minoxidil can be found under the following brand names in Canada: